romgrk/barbar.nvim/README.md

 the `BufferClose` command to close buffers instead of `bdelete` because it will not mess your window layout.

+> **Note**
+>
+> In the below key mappings, the Alt key is being used.
+> If you are using a terminal like iTerm on Mac, you
+> will want to make sure that your Option key is properly
+> mapped to Alt.
+Its under Profiles > Keys, select Esc+

 ```vim
 " Move to previous/next
 nnoremap <silent>    <A-,> <Cmd>BufferPrevious<CR>